 There is no additional cost to enroll in the Residential College.
 It may be helpful to note that RC students all complete a residential requirement of two years (first year and sophomore year) within East Quad.

 8. Do RC students fulfill just LSA requirements, just RC requirements, or both?

 As all RC students are also LSA students, RC students fulfill both requirements for RC and LSA.

 9. How many RC courses does the average student take?

-About one third of your courses will be RC over the four years.
+About one third of the average RC student's courses are typically held within the RC.
 This number can be higher for students enrolling in an RC major or minor.

 10. Does the RC have graded courses?*

 Yes, with a few exceptions.
 The only RC courses that aren’t graded are the Intensive I & II immersion language classes.
 In addition to grades, RC students will receive narrative evaluations on their transcript for each RC course they complete.

 11. Can I start learning a new language?

 Of course - some students continue learning languages in which they have experience, while some start as true beginners.
 No experience is required to enroll in the immersion courses.